There are different schemes available in England for affordable housing.

 The home you want to buy must also be a self-contained property and your only or main home.

-Help to Buy: Shared Ownership
+Shared Ownership

-Shared Ownership can help you get your first step onto the ladder of home ownership.
 The scheme allows first time buyers and those that don’t currently own a home the opportunity to purchase a share in a new build or resales property.

-You would pay a mortgage on the share that you own and pay rent to the housing association for the remaining share.
+You would pay a mortgage on the share that you own and pay rent to the landlord for the remaining share.
 You have the chance to buy a share of your home (between 25% and 75% of the home’s value) with the potential option to buy more shares later on; this is called staircasing.

 For more information click here.